The Publisher of Newsweek And The International Business Times Is Buying Traffic And Engaging In Ad Fraud

 When it comes to IBT’s fraudulent traffic practices, Social Puncher’s findings align with reporting from BuzzFeed News on IBT India, and with separate data gathered by Pixalate, an ad fraud detection company, and DoubleVerify, a digital media measurement company.
 (Social Puncher and BuzzFeed News previously collaborated on ad fraud investigations, but worked separately in this case.)

-Based on what it described as a detailed investigation, DoubleVerify this week classified IBT’s US, UK, India, and Singapore sites as “as having fraud or sophisticated invalid traffic,” according COO Matt Matt McLaughlin.
+Based on what it described as a detailed investigation, DoubleVerify this week classified IBT’s US, UK, India, and Singapore sites as “as having fraud or sophisticated invalid traffic,” according COO Matt McLaughlin.
 DoubleVerify is now blocking all ad impressions on these sites on behalf of customers.

 In response to questions from BuzzFeed News, Newsweek Media Group, the parent company of IBT, acknowledged it purchases audiences from ad networks that sell pop-up and pop-under traffic.
 It said this traffic represents a “small percentage of traffic on our sites” and denied any fraudulent activity.